gemseo/gemseo/doc_src/tutorials/aerostruct/aerostruct_toy_example.rst

    - thick_panels
    - sweep

-Different MDO formulations can be considered to adress this study.
+Different MDO formulations can be considered to address this study.

 Monolithic formulations
 -----------------------

-Monolithic formulations can be used to adress this MDO study:
+Monolithic formulations can be used to address this MDO study:

    - Multiple Discipline Feasible (MDF): a Multiple Disciplinary Analysis is performed for each optimisation iteration to converge the coupling variables disciplines to their equilibrium values
    - Individual Discipline Feasible (IDF): the coupling variables equalities between the disciplines are set as constraints of the optimizer.